I am a co-founder of Abre and currently serve as the Senior Vice-President of Innovation and Outcomes.

 Academically, I’ve always been drawn to the study of history.
-I carry this interest into the classroom.
+I carried this interest into the classroom.
 Knowledge of history is not only critical to understanding why we do things, but also to perceive where we desire to go in the future.
 P. B. and J. S. Medawar summarize it best:

 “Human behavior can be genuinely purposive because only human beings guide their behavior by a knowledge of what happened before they were born and a preconception of what may happen after they are dead; thus only human beings find their way by a light that illumines more than the patch of ground they stand on.”